CONTRIBUTOR(S): Vetstream Ltd, Sonja Fonfara, Fear Free, Yvonne McGrotty,

 How would my veterinarian know if my cat has an aortic thromboembolism?

-Your veterinarian will have already a suspicion of a blood clot if your cat has suffered a sudden onset of these signs.
+Your veterinarian will suspect a blood clot if your cat has suffered a sudden onset of these signs.
 However, cats suffering from back injuries or involved in a road traffic accident can show similar signs.
-When your veterinarian examines your cat they will have a close look at its legs and will check for pulses in the legs.
+Your veterinarian will examine your cat thoroughly and will check for pulses in the legs.
 If these are absent, it is very likely that your cat has a blocked artery to one (or both) of its legs.

 Why does my veterinarian need to do so many tests on my cat?

 A blocked artery is a serious problem.
-The reduced blood flow results in a build up of toxic substances in the tissue.
-This can be life-threatening and if the blood vessel to an organ is blocked the function of that organ will be impaired.
+The reduced blood flow results in a build-up of toxic substances in the tissue.
+This can be life-threatening, as if the blood supply to an organ is blocked, the function of that organ will be impaired.
 This can cause changes in the blood which your vet can detect with some simple blood tests.

-There are several reasons why blood clots form and although your cat may not have shown any other signs of illness it is likely that a severe, life-limiting disease is present.
-Your veterinarian will investigate these to be able to provide the best treatment for your cat and to give you an indication of what the outcome is likely to be.
+There are several reasons why blood clots form and although your cat may not have shown any other signs of illness, it is likely that a severe, life-limiting disease is present.
+Your veterinarian will investigate so as to determine what has caused the clot and what, if any, treatment is appropriate..
 Most blood clots in cats are the result of heart disease and your veterinarian may take X-rays of the chest and/or perform an ultrasound investigation of the heart.
 Some tumors can also cause clots to form and, if your vet suspects this, they might also take X-rays and/or obtain an ultrasound of your cat’s belly.

 Once treatment is started long term monitoring will be required to check that treatment is being effective and well tolerated and to follow the progress of the underlying disease.